zhiyzuo/python-scopus/README.rst

 PyScopus is a Python wrapper for Scopus API: http://dev.elsevier.com/index.html

+** Updates on 12/28/2017

+- Improve: Compatible with Python 3.6 and fixed bugs on imports

 ** Updates on 09/07/2017

 - Improve: An authorized API key is used for debugging.